balena-io-experimental/balena-wpe/README.md

 ### Changing content at runtime

-balena-wpe ships with [tohora](https://github.com/mozz100/tohora/) so it provides a web interface for changing target URLs at runtime on port 8080
+balena-wpe ships with [tohora](https://github.com/mozz100/tohora/) so which provides a web interface for changing target URLs at runtime on port 8080

 ### Enabling mouse